sugaryourcoffee/syclink/README.md

 In case of importing from Internet Explorer and from a directory the parent directories are used as tags beginning below the path to the Internet Explorer directory or the standard directory.
+To control to which level the directory should be used a `level` switch can be used.

+    $ syclink import dir --level 2

+Will only use two parent directories as tags.

 Firefox
 -------